kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-At alpha: kubelet logs at V(2) emit `plugin.ConstructVolumeSpec recovered vol_data from global mount for specVolID %q` whenever the fallback fires.
+At alpha: kubelet logs at V(2) emit `plugin.ConstructVolumeSpec recovered vol_data from global mount for specVolID %q` whenever the fallback fires, and a similar V(2) line when the plugins directory scan registers an orphaned global mount as uncertain and when its directory is removed after a successful unstage.

 At beta: a label on the existing `reconstruct_volume_operations_total` metric distinguishing `pod-local` vs `global-fallback`.